moodle-an-hochschulen/moodle-local_sandbox/README.md

 ### 1. Execution time

-From Moodle 2.7 on, Moodle core supports a system called "Scheduled tasks".
-The execution time settings of the sandbox plugin, which have been configured in this section until Moodle 2.6, can be now configured in the "Scheduled tasks" system.
+Moodle core supports a system called "Scheduled tasks".
+The execution time settings of the sandbox plugin is configured in the "Scheduled tasks" system.

 By default, sandbox's scheduled task is disabled in the "Scheduled tasks" system.
 You have to enable it there to make use of this plugin.